Debt Camel

 • you still owe money.

-Don’t delay too long – there is a 6-month time limit after a lender rejects your complaint to send the case to the ombudsman.
-When you aren’t sure, send the complaint to FOS.
-This is free and easy to do – let FOS make the decision.
+Don’t delay – there is a 6-month time limit after a lender rejects your complaint to send the case to the ombudsman.
+If you aren’t sure, send the case and let them make an independent decision.

 How to send a complaint to FOS

 Put in a separate complaint about each lender.
+There is no limit to the number of FOS complaints you can make.

 2. bank statements if you have them.
 Ideally from 3 months before your first loan until the last loan was repaid or you defaulted on it.
 This strengthens your case, showing how unaffordable the loans were.
-You can still get bank statements even if your account is closed – if you don’t have them, start the process of getting them now, don’t wait until FOS asks for them.
+You can still get bank statements even if your account is closed.

-3. a copy of your TransUnion Statutory credit report
+3. your TransUnion Statutory credit report

-4. if you dont have the credit agreements, FOS will get them from the lender.
+4. it doesn’t matter if you don’t have the credit agreements, FOS will get them from the lender.

 What happens after you have sent a case to FOS